slazav/mapsoft2/modules/geo_data/Formats.md

 ----------
 ## OziExplorer format
-Mapsoft2 supports reading and writing OziExplorer files (tracks and waypoints).
+Mapsoft2 supports reading and writing OziExplorer files (maps, tracks and waypoints).
 All data fields of Mapsoft structures are supported.

-Each waypoint list and each track is written to a separate file.
+Each waypoint list, track, and map is written to a separate file.
 Format is detected as usual, by file extension (`.wpt`, `.trk`, or `.map`) or `--fmt ozi` option, but wriiten files have extensions accorting to the data:
 `<name>[<number>].wpt` for waypoint lists, `<name>[<number>].trk` for tracks, `<name>[<number>][_<number>].map` for maps.
+Multiple files can be created.

-All OziExplorer-specific fields are stored in `opts` and can be saved to a OziExplorer file again.
+For waypoints and tracks all OziExplorer-specific fields are stored in `opts` and can be saved to a OziExplorer file again.

-TODO: map support!
+Map-file support:
+- Only a few datums and projections (more can be added).
+- No support for user-defined datums (ellipsoid+shift).
+- Full support for reference points, coordinates can be in degree or grid format.
+On output this can be controlled by `ozi_map_grid` option.
+- Order of reference points is not preserved.
+- Moving Map Parameters support (At the moment MMPLL field is not writen, but I plan to fix it soon).
+- No support for Map features, Map comments, Attached files, Grids.

 Input options:
  - verbose (default: 0)